bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   docked ships
   - The Flying Wolf docked at Whiteridge ~3 weeks ago (starred => watchlist)
   - "The White Crow" carrying a considerable amount of farming tools.
-    - Sailing east to Arilon (coastal city west of Glenrock)
+    - Sailing east to Arilon (coastal city west of Glennroch)
   - Argent accuses the dock keeper of being a "robber"
 - Looking to sink the Snow's breach by sailing East from Whiteridge
   - Crew is prepping for naval combat.